 Child and Adolescent Services / West Haven Mental Health Clinic

 The West Haven Mental Health Clinic is a satellite program of the Connecticut Mental Health Center that provides outpatient psychiatric services to children, adolescents, and adults living in the city of West Haven.
-The placement in Child and Adolescent Services at the West Haven Mental Health Clinic provides psychology interns from several primary sites with a focused, secondary experience working with children and adolescents in an outpatient setting.
+The placement on the Child and Adolescent Service at the West Haven Mental Health Clinic provides psychology fellows from several primary sites with a focused, secondary experience working with children and adolescents in an outpatient setting.
 Previous experience working with children and adolescents is desirable but not necessary for applicants to choose this option as a secondary placement.

 The West Haven Mental Health Clinic is only available as a secondary placement for the full year at 15 hours per week.

-Applicants who select as their primary placement (a) Forensic Addiction Services/ Forensic Drug Diversion Clinic, (b) Hispanic Behavioral Health Services / Hispanic Clinic, (c) Substance Abuse Services / SATU, or (d) The Consultation Center may choose the West Haven Mental Health Clinic as their secondary placement.
+Applicants who may choose this secondary placement include those with a primary placement at (a) Forensic Addiction Services / Forensic Drug Diversion Clinic, (b) Hispanic Behavioral Health Services / Hispanic Clinic, (c) Substance Abuse Services / SATU, or (d) The Consultation Center.

 Applicants who choose the Young Adult Service (YAS) as their primary placement always have the West Haven Mental Health Clinic as their secondary placement.

-There are usually five or six secondary interns at this site.
+There are usually five or six secondary fellows at this site.

 The West Haven Mental Health Clinic is a satellite program of the Connecticut Mental Health Center that provides outpatient psychiatric services to children, adolescents, and adults living in the city of West Haven.
 The clinic is composed of an Adult Service and a Child and Adolescent Service.
 The Child and Adolescent Service provides outpatient treatment to an ethnically diverse population of minor children experiencing both acute and chronic psychiatric difficulty.
 The service treats 70 to 100 clients annually.
 Most of the clients are 4 to 17 years of age; and most are of Italian-American, African American, Latino, or mixed heritage.
 All of the clients are living in urban poverty, and most have experienced psychological trauma in the context of severe family stress.
 Many are also involved with the special education, child protection, or juvenile court system.

-The Child and Adolescent Service at the West Haven Mental Health Clinic provides psychology interns from several primary sites with a focused, secondary experience working with children and adolescents in an outpatient setting.
-When coupled with one of the primary placements, this site provides interns with an opportunity to learn more about (a) service delivery systems for children and adolescents, (b) the intergenerational transmission of psychiatric difficulty, personality disturbance, substance abuse, and intimate partner violence, and (c) the outpatient psychiatric assessment and treatment of children and adolescents.
-Since the service cares for children and adolescents whose parents have often been in systems of care for adults, the placement provides interns with an opportunity to see the impact of clinical problems being addressed at their primary site on children living with an affected parent.
-The placement also provides interns with an opportunity to pursue the development of knowledge and skill needed to work with clients across the lifespan.
+The Child and Adolescent Service at the West Haven Mental Health Clinic provides psychology fellows from several primary sites with a focused, secondary experience working with children and adolescents in an outpatient setting.
+When coupled with one of the primary placements, this site provides fellows with an opportunity to learn more about (a) service delivery systems for children and adolescents, (b) the intergenerational transmission of psychiatric difficulty, personality disturbance, substance abuse, and intimate partner violence, and (c) the outpatient psychiatric assessment and treatment of children and adolescents.
+Because the service cares for children and adolescents whose parents have often been in systems of care for adults, the placement provides fellows with an opportunity to see the impact of clinical problems being addressed at their primary site on children living with an affected parent.
+The placement also provides fellows with an opportunity to pursue the development of knowledge and skill needed to work with clients across the lifespan.

-While working as a member of an interdisciplinary treatment team, psychology interns with a secondary placement on the Child and Adolescent Service serve as a primary clinician for a caseload of five clients.
+While working as a member of an interdisciplinary treatment team, psychology fellows with a secondary placement on the Child and Adolescent Service serve as a primary clinician for a caseload of four clients.
 Attention is given to diversifying clinical assignments in terms of age, gender, ethnic heritage, and presenting problem.
-Every effort is also made to both match the special interests of the intern and address gaps in their exposure to children and adolescents.
-Secondary interns also have the opportunity to select a special clinical assignment of interest to them.
-Choices typically involve opportunities to (a) provide group therapy, (b) complete a psychological testing, (c) work with a psychiatrically distressed parent, or (d) provide some type of family intervention.
+Every effort is also made to both match the special interests of the fellow and address gaps in their exposure to children and adolescents.
+Secondary fellows also have the opportunity to choose a psychotherapy development project of interest to them.
+Choices currently involve opportunities to learn Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) for children and adolescents or a mentalizing-based therapy for parents.

-Supervised experience in the delivery of clinical services is used as the primary mechanism to expose interns to clinical work with children and adolescents in a local system of care.
-With support and supervision, interns are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.
-Throughout the year, interns (a) complete comprehensive initial assessments, (b) provide individual psychotherapy, and (c) provide parent and family intervention.
-They also work collaboratively with an attending psychiatrist, they consult with school staff, and they consult with professionals working in other service delivery systems.
+Supervised experience in the delivery of clinical services is used as the primary mechanism to expose fellows to clinical work with children and adolescents in a local system of care.
+With support and supervision, fellows are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.
+Throughout the year, fellows (a) complete comprehensive initial assessments, (b) provide individual psychotherapy, and (c) provide parent and family intervention.
+They also work collaboratively with an attending psychiatrist, consult with school staff, and consult with professionals working in other service delivery systems.

-Secondary interns at this site usually pursue a scholarly activity at their primary site.
-With approval, interns interested in service delivery to children and adolescents could pursue a program evaluation or quality improvement project at this site.
+Secondary fellows at this site usually pursue a scholarly activity at their primary site.
+With approval, fellows interested in service delivery to children and adolescents could pursue a program evaluation or quality improvement project at this site as their scholarly project.

 Thomas McMahon, Ph.D., Secondary Advisor